dubas-pro/ext-template-helper/README.md

 Template helper for EspoCRM which will let you add translated strings to email or pdf template.

 ## Getting started
+1. Download installer from our [website](https://devcrm.it/template-helper):
-1. Install our extension;
+2. Install our extension;
-2. Open template manager for PDF's or emails;
+3. Open template manager for PDF's or emails;
-3. Create new template for testing purposes;
+4. Create new template for testing purposes;
-4. In template use one of helpers delivered by extension.
+5. In template use one of helpers delivered by extension.
 Below you can find available helpers

 ### dubasTranslate helper
 This helper will let you get label of field in specific language.